-We will invite you to 15 lessons in order to fill any gaps in your knowledge about the necessary RICS competencies.
-These include the mandatory, technical and also optional RICS competencies.
+Then, we will invite you to 15 lessons in order to fill any gaps in your knowledge about the necessary RICS competencies.
+Furthermore, these include the mandatory, technical and also optional RICS competencies.
 Your counsellor will monitor your progress so that they can ensure that you have gained the required levels of both knowledge and competence through the experience and projects which you are involved in.

 3. Review of your Submissions

-The Case Study must include all the components of the case study and the key criteria you should use for selecting the right project.
-On behalf of your counsellor, we will assess the likely outcome of the RICS assessment and provide feedback on what needs to change if any improvement is needed for the preliminary review.
+Moreover, The Case Study must include all the components of the case study and the key criteria you should use for selecting the right project.
+Next, on behalf of your counsellor, we will assess the likely outcome of the RICS assessment and provide feedback on what needs to change if any improvement is needed for the preliminary review.

 4. Preparation for your Final Assessment

 Then, we will help you prepare for your MRICS Final Assessment.
 This will include a basic assessment of your readiness, a step-by-step walk-through of the APC interview and key tips that will subsequently make your experience more positive.

 Once you are ready to proceed to the Final Assessment, we’ll invite you to some sessions that will help you with the details about the following items.
 Including practical examples:

 - The application form

 - Candidate and counsellor declaration

 - Counsellor progress report